When you first navigate to the Reconcile Bank Statement page via the Accounting tab, you will see several options.

 While it’s not best practices, in certain situations you can include an old transaction in the current reconciliation.
 The reconciliation system only requires that the ending balance be $0.
 It will warn you if the starting balance doesn’t match but it won’t prevent you from finishing your reconciliation.

-If you receive a message stating your starting balance doesn’t match what was previously marked as cleared, your next best step is to review changed reconciled transactions.
-In other words, transactions that may have been edited since your last reconciliation.
-To view these transactions, generate the Changed Reconciled Transactions report located on the Compliance Tools page under the Reports tab.
+If you receive a message stating your starting balance doesn’t match what was previously marked as cleared, your next best step is to review transactions that may have been edited since your last reconciliation.
+To view these transactions, click the Changed Reconciled Transactions report link in the message.